Valley Forge General Hospital: World War II

 The hospital was built in 1942, and opened on Washington's Birthday in 1943 to care for the wounded of World War II.
 It became the largest military hospital in the United States.
 Eventually, the hospital had well over 3,000 patients and over 100 separate buildings.
 One feature of the hospital was its design of primarily two story buildings, interconnected by corridors.
 There were very long ramps leading from one floor to the other, to facilitate movement of wheelchairs and gurneys.
-The architecture was designed by Matthew Bookler.

-By early 1944, Valley Forge General Hospital had been identified as one of two general hospitals—the other being Letterman General Hospital at the Presidio of San Francisco—which specialized in the treatment of patients who had suffered blinding eye injuries.
+By early 1944, Valley Forge General Hospital had been identified as one of two general hospitals, the other being Letterman General Hospital at the Presidio of San Francisco—which specialized in the treatment of patients who had suffered blinding eye injuries.
 The Army's goal was to get newly identified cases of blindness to one of those hospitals as soon as possible, and if the patient could not be moved, to send a representative from the hospital to the patient's location to begin coordinating care as soon as possible.
 In addition to physical treatment, the centers also focused on "social rehabilitation," helping the patients to adjust to their new condition before handing them over to the Veterans' Administration for further care—holding them past the point of "maximum medical benefit," in other words, in order to complete their social training.